 Were you or a loved one recently diagnosed with ovarian cancer or mesothelioma?
 Do you have a history of routine talcum powder use?
-If so, then we recommend discussing your potential legal options with an expert.
-Our talcum powder legal experts offer a free no-obligation consultation to discuss your situation.
+Our talcum powder Legal Care Advocates can offer a free no-obligation consultation to discuss your situation.
 We can help you determine whether you have an eligible claim to recover compensation.
 We’re offering free consultations now.

 What Is Talcum Powder (Talc)?